- Arizona Desert Walker Joy A. Collura and

 "As the thunderstorm approached, the men were digging a trench near the Glen Ilah subdivision southwest of Yarnell, trying to protect its homes." (emphasis added)

-That probably REALLY got the 'attention' of the SAIT investigators and likely also caused them to ask themselves these questions: "Did these reporters talk to someone we haven't yet talked to?
+That probably REALLY got the 'attention' of the SAIT investigators and likely also caused them to probably ask themselves these questions: "Did these reporters talk to someone we haven't yet talked to?
 Do they know something we don't?
 How could they print that unless they had some evidence that's what the GMHS was doing?"

 In addition, no respectable wildland firefighter (WF) would ever use the phrase "digging a trench" to describe someone building fireline on flat terrain around a community.
 WFs know that they only build trenches at the bottom of wildfires on steep hillsides, (i.e. Watch Out #9).
 Santos took the Arizona Wildfire Academy basic wildland FF course ( S-130), therefore, she should know better.
 So then, the NYT reporters made that part up.
-As the eyewitness, revealed in all the photos I took, the GMHS were either at rest and talking, but not "working" as the reporters claimed.
+As I am the eyewitness, also revealed in all the photos I took, the GMHS were either at rest and talking, but not "working" as the reporters claimed.

 The above photo shows the GMHS on the two-track road, which is actually a 1960's era fire-break road (when the area last experienced a wildfire - "brush fire"), near the fire's edge and lunch spot.
 I want to emphasize, the GMHS was NOT actually "working" in any of the photos I took and were later published online.
 Instead, we witnessed and photographed them kicking rocks and generally engaging each other in conversations, while sitting and standing in the direct sun.